GRealesM/IMDbasisApp/help.md

     - **BETA** (log OR) *or* **OR**
     - **P** (P-value)

-**A side note on SNPs and file size**: This App caps the maximum uploaded file size at **200MB**, which might be too small for most current GWAS summary statistics datasets.
+**A side note on SNPs and file size**: This App caps the maximum uploaded file size at **200MB**, which might be too small for most current GWAS summary statistics dataset.
 Our method focuses on 566 SNPs for projection only, which means that if you filter your dataset to contain only those 566 SNPs you'll obtain the same results - and it will run faster!
 You can get the list of SNPs by downloading the example dataset, and a detailed explanation of how we chose those 566 SNPs in the publication (see Citation below).

 ### Aligning effect sizes